Kariba Dam: Recent activity

 Dam will fail, why it might occur and when, there is no doubt that the impact across the region would be devastating."

 In January 2016 it was reported that water levels at the dam had dropped to 12% of capacity.
 Levels fell by 5.58 m, which is just 1.75 m above the minimum operating level for hydropower.
 Low rainfalls and overuse of the water by the power plants have left the reservoir near empty, raising the prospect that both Zimbabwe and Zambia will face water shortages.

 In July and September 2018, The Lusaka Times reported that work had started relating to the plunge pool and cracks in the dam wall.

 On 22 February 2019 Bloomberg reported "Zambia has reduced hydropower production at the Kariba Dam because of rapidly declining water levels" but "Zambia doesn't anticipate power cuts as a result of shortages".
 On 5 August that year, the same publication reported that the reservoir was near empty, and that it may have to stop hydropower production.

 As of November 2020 the water level in the Kariba reservoir has remained steady around the 25% capacity, up from nearly half that in November 2019.
 The Zambezi River Authority has stated that it is optimistic about rainfall estimates for the 2020/2021 rainfall season, allocating an increased amount of water for power production.
-As it sits now, the reservoir is holding 15.77 billion cubic meters of water, with the water line sitting at around 478.30 metres (1,569.23 ft), just above the minimum capacity for power generation of 475.50 metres (1,560.04 ft).
+At that time, the reservoir held 15.77 billion cubic meters of water, with the water line sitting at around 478.30 metres (1,569.23 ft), just above the minimum capacity for power generation of 475.50 metres (1,560.04 ft).